-Knodel are bread balls seasoned with bacon, butter, and parsley, typical of South Tyrolean cuisine.
+Knodel are bread dumplings seasoned with pancetta, butter and parsley, typical of South Tyrolean cuisine.
 This tasty and hearty dish is perfect for warming up during cold winter days.

-Add 4 eggs, 100 g of chopped bacon fried with 50 g of butter, a tablespoon of chopped parsley, a pinch of nutmeg, 50 g of flour, and a pinch of salt
+Add 4 eggs, 100 g of chopped pancetta sautéed in 50 g of butter, one tablespoon of chopped parsley, a pinch of nutmeg, 50 g of flour and a pinch of salt.

-Mix well and form the mixture into many balls of 5-6 cm in diameter, which will be cooked for 15 minutes in boiling water, drained with a slotted spoon, and left to dry on a cotton cloth
+Mix well and form from the mixture many balls about 5-6 cm in diameter; cook them for 15 minutes in boiling water, drain with a slotted spoon and let dry on a cotton towel.

-Knodel are served in meat broth or dry, seasoned with melted butter or roast gravy
+Knodel are served in meat broth or dry, dressed with melted butter or roast gravy.

 Bowl